Peace lines: History

 Although temporary peace walls were built in Belfast in the 1920s (in Ballymacarett) and 1930s (in Sailortown), the first peace lines of "the Troubles" era were built in 1969, following the outbreak of civil unrest and the 1969 Northern Ireland riots.
 They were initially built as temporary structures, but due to their effectiveness they have become wider, longer, more numerous and more permanent.
 Originally few in number, they have multiplied over the years, from 18 in the early 1990s to at least 59 as of late 2017; in total they stretch over 21 mi, with most located in Belfast.
 They have been increased in both height and number since the Good Friday Agreement of 1998.
 Three-quarters of Belfast's estimated 97 peace lines and related structures (such as gates and closed roads) are in the north and west of the city.
 These are also the poorer and more disadvantaged areas of Belfast.
 67% of deaths during the sectarian violence occurred within 550 yd of one of these "interface structures".

-The stated purpose of the peace lines is to minimize inter-communal violence between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).
+The stated purpose of the peace lines is to minimise inter-communal violence between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).

-The peace lines range in length from a few hundred meters (yards) to over 3 mi.
+The peace lines range in length from a few hundred metres (yards) to over 3 mi.
 They may be made of iron, brick, steel or a combination of the three and are up to 25 ft high.
 Some have gates in them (sometimes staffed by police) that allow passage during daylight but are closed at night.

 In recent years, they have become locations for tourism.
 Black taxis now take groups of tourists around Belfast's peace lines, trouble spots and famous murals.